About the Guidelines

 Professional development opportunities

 Allied health leading and advocating for education and training in health organisations contributes to high quality learning and development.
-Furthermore, aligning operational and strategic leadership with education and training are considered system enablers.
+Aligning operational and strategic leadership with education and training are considered system enablers.
 Managers at all levels have a vital role in enabling allied health professionals to access professional development.

 Allied health advocacy